Kilauea’s 2018 eruption gave a surprising boost to ocean algae.

-From June 3 to August 6, 2018, Kilauea spewed 50 to 100 cubic meters of metal- and nutrient-rich lava daily into the Pacific Ocean (SN: 1/29/19).
+Each day from June 3 to August 6, 2018, Kilauea spewed 50 to 100 cubic meters of metal- and nutrient-rich lava per second into the Pacific Ocean (SN: 1/29/19).
 Three days after lava first entered the ocean, satellite images showed a patch of water enriched in chlorophyll-a — the pigment that can make plants and algae green — off the island of Hawaii.
 Once the lava stopped flowing into the ocean, the patch dissipated within a week.

 Amid peak bloom, scientists analyzed the patch’s seawater to determine why the phytoplankton suddenly flourished.
 The water contained a rich, phytoplankton-fertilizing serum of nitrate, silicic acid and phosphate, as well as iron, manganese and cobalt, microbial oceanographer Samuel Wilson of the University of Hawaii at Manoa and colleagues found.